Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-In Fig.~A2, we show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot.
-Fig.~A3 shows the best-fit spectral energy flux model with {\tt relxillCp}, {\tt zGauss[Narrow]}, and {\tt nthcomp} components.
-In Table~A2, we show the best-fit spectral model parameters and their 90\% confidence intervals obtained from the MCMC calculation.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.5$, $A_{\rm Fe} \le 3.2$, $a^{\ast}=0.9_{-0.697}^{+0.072}$, and $\theta^{\circ}\le 50$, respectively.
-The lower limit on the temperature of the hot corona is estimated to be 57\keV{}.
-Most of the parameters remain unconstrained, likely because of the low signal-to-noise of the data.
+\end{linenomath} In Fig.~A2, we show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot.
+Fig.~A3 shows the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, and {\tt nthComp} components.
+In Table~\ref{table_output_parameters}, we present the best-fit spectral model parameters and their 90\% confidence intervals obtained from the MCMC calculation.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 17.3$, $A_{\rm Fe}=1.4_{-0.7}^{+2.3}$, $a^{\ast}=0.752_{-0.605}^{+0.19}$, and $\theta=49_{-31}^{+7}$~degree, respectively.
+The lower limit of the hot coronal temperature is estimated to be 26\keV{}.
 The Bayesian analysis did not find any difference between the high-density and canonical disk reflection models since the density parameter is pegged at the lower bound of $\log [n_{\rm e}/\rm{cm}^{-3}]=15$.